GoHighLevel Pricing 2026: $97 vs $297 vs $497 Plan Breakdown

 • Priority support queue

-The SaaS arbitrage here is real and well-documented across the GHL community.
+The SaaS arbitrage is real and well-documented.
 You pay GoHighLevel $497/month.
 You charge your clients $97 to $497/month each for access to your branded platform.
-With just two clients paying you $297/month on your white-labelled platform, you are already profitable on the platform cost alone — before you have charged a single dollar for services on top.
+With just two clients paying $297/month on your white-labelled platform, you are already profitable on the platform cost alone — before charging a single dollar for services on top.

 For agencies operating in Dubai and across the UAE, this model is particularly compelling.
-The UAE's booming SMB sector — supported by Dubai's positioning as a regional business hub and the government's Vision 2031 digital economy targets — is full of small businesses that want a CRM and marketing platform but have neither the time nor the technical staff to manage software independently.
-Selling them access to a white-labelled GHL at a local price point of AED 350–900/month is an entirely viable and scalable business model.
+The UAE's booming SMB sector — supported by Dubai's positioning as a regional business hub and the government's Vision 2031 digital economy targets — is full of small businesses that want a CRM and marketing platform but lack the technical staff to manage software independently.
+Selling access to a white-labelled GHL at AED 350–900/month is an entirely viable and scalable recurring revenue model.

-Best for: Experienced agency owners ready to build a productised SaaS offering, GHL resellers, and consultants who want predictable recurring software revenue stacked on top of their existing service revenue.
+Best for: Experienced agency owners ready to build a productised SaaS offering, GHL resellers, and consultants who want predictable recurring software revenue stacked on top of service revenue.

-Hidden Costs: What GoHighLevel Does Not Include in the Flat Fee
+Hidden Costs: What the Flat Fee Does Not Include

 Every GoHighLevel plan has a flat monthly fee — but that is not your total bill.
-The platform charges separately for all communication channel usage, processed through Twilio (calls and SMS) and either Mailgun or LC Email (email delivery).
-Here is what to budget for in 2026:
+The platform charges separately for all communication channel usage, processed through Twilio (calls and SMS) and either Mailgun or LC Email.
+Budget for these in 2026:

 • Outbound phone calls: approximately $0.0140 per minute